18020132/dao-duc-tung.github.io/src/pages/investment/finance-foundations/definition/index.md

 Finance gives us tools to look at three main entities which are swimming around in the ocean of economy, to see how they work and interact with each other.

-Finance is identifying essential resources, figuring out where to obtain funds, and managing those resources.
+Finance is defining what to purchase, how to get the money to purchase, and how to manage those purchases efficiently.

 <!-- MARKDOWN LINKS & IMAGES -->